nsorin/WoT4BIGIoT/testing-resource/Readme.md

 __quality-config.json__: Alternate config.json file used when testing the quality of the conversion.

 __thing-list.txt__: List of thing URIs to use when testing the scalability of the gateway.

+__quantity-config.json__: Alternate config.json file used when testing the scalability of the gateway.